mattyoung101/dotfiles/README.md

 - tree-sitter-cli
 - fortune-mod
 - lolcat
+- Nerd Fonts (on Arch, `yay -S --needed nerd-fonts`)
 - Lua 5.1 (lua51 on Arch)
 - ...some more I probably forgot and will discover on my next fresh install

+**NEW!** There are now scripts that make a best-effort attempt to install the above dependencies.
+- For Arch, there is `./install_arch.sh` which should work reliably.
+    - I use Arch on all my systems and it covers all the dependencies very well, so this should work fine
+- For Ubuntu, there is `./install_ubuntu.sh` that only works on a best-effort basis because I really dislike Ubuntu and only use it at work.
+    - This currently requires you build Neovim from source until the year 2100 when they actually ship Neovim 0.10 in the default repos
+- Windows TBA, similar to Ubuntu but worse.
+This will be a nightmare.

 ### Installing
 First, confirm what would be installed using `just show`.